MariuszGaljan/covid-statistics-analysis/README.md

 For each exercise, the program queries the data from the **connected Postgres database** and plots the results for the user.

 Each plot is interactive and viewed in a website.
-I saved all the websites with plots in the **saved_results** folder, so you can open them yourself and check them out without running the code if you'd like.
+To see the results, you can scroll below for the screenshots or download the files and open the plots' websites to make them interactive.
+I saved all the websites with plots in the **saved_results** folder.

-However, I also included still images of the plot below.

-# Plots
+# Plot screenshots

 ## Task 1
 ![Plot 1](https://github.com/MariuszGaljan/covid-statistics-analysis/blob/f49338cd2bd74e17d9c5189e50319a428230be56/saved_results/Images/Exercise%201%20Result.png)